jsteigelman/js-quiz-game/README.md

 # Quiz Game (Test Your JavaScript Skills)

 ## Description
 This is a simple quiz game to test your knowledge of basic JavaScript.
 The game is built in Unity using C#.
-For the design, I used components and styles provided from Figma's free "Daily Standup" FigJam template.
+For the design, I used components and styles provided by Figma's free "Daily Standup" FigJam template.

 ## Live Site URL
 [https://steigelman-js-quiz-game.netlify.app/](https://steigelman-js-quiz-game.netlify.app/)